briandavidclark/emuda/README.md

 # Emuda

-Emuda is my personal of helper functions.
+Emuda is my personal library of helper functions.
 Many of them were adapted from Ramda.js

 ## Installation